 Picture Tubes.
-CRTs are not a problem for postwar sets.
-There are still lots of 10BP4s and 12KP4s out there.
+CRTs are becoming a problem for postwar sets.
+There are still some good 10BP4s and 12KP4s out there.
 7JP4s, used in all the 1948-49 7 inch sets, are getting hard to find, but there are still lots of old junker sets, some of which have good tubes.
-There are three companies that still rebuild tubes at a cost of about $250.
-So, when the supply of old ones runs out, rebuilding will be an option.

 Prewar CRTs are a different story.
 They are made of Pyrex glass, which has a much higher melting temperature.
 Spares are impossible to find.
 There have been a couple of successful rebuilds, but they are complicated and risky.
 A new stem made of modern (low temp) glass is bonded to a tube of medium temp glass, then that is bonded to the Pyrex.
 The cost of doing this is high - $700 or more.
 I have one tube at a rebuilder now, since it is bad and I have no other way of getting the set working.
 The good thing is that a high proportion of pre-1945 tubes are good, since they weren't used much before the war (only a couple of hours of TV broadcasting a day), they weren't used much during the war (even less programming), and after the war the technology was so much better that most sets were replaced.